Being a member means that you can access many benefits to support you and your role, including:

 There are some useful tips in our Frequently Asked Questions document here.

 We like to keep up-to-date with what our members are doing and share best practice, ideas, news and information.
-In this area of the site, we will add links to blogs from members and those blogs that are relevant to your role.
+In this area of the site, we will add links to blogs from members.

 It's all about people and time (January 2018)